07shlokjoshi/NASA-Project/README.md

 # 🚀 NASA Mission Explorer

 A visually rich gallery-style web app that displays stunning space imagery using the **NASA Astronomy Picture of the Day (APOD) API**.
+Users can explore recent space images, view them in full-screen, and select a specific date to discover what the universe looked like on that day.

+🌌 Project Overview

+NASA Mission Explorer is a gallery-style web app that fetches space images and information from NASA’s APOD service.
+It focuses on a modern UI with a dark space-themed design and interactive browsing experience.

 ## ✨ Features